Declaration of Heirs

 ⚖️ Order of Heirs

-1. Descendants (children) and spouse.
+1. Descendants—children—and spouse.

-3. Siblings and nieces and nephews.
+3. Brothers and nephews.

 4. Uncles and cousins.